seancdavis/seancdavis-com/src/blog/posts/2018-11-13-wtf-is-jamstack.md

 3. GitHub webhook notifies a server to build the project.
 4. Server pulls down the changes from GitHub.
 5. Server builds the project.
-6. Server uploads the [HTML](/wtf-is-html) files from the built project (along with any necessary assets) to a CDN.
+6. Server uploads the [HTML](/blog/wtf-is-html/) files from the built project (along with any necessary assets/) to a CDN.
 7. Server informs CDN to invalidate its cache.
 8. Site is live.